naomi-carey/Stripe-React-BE-Docs/README.md

 module.exports = SERVER_CONFIGS;
 ```

-10. In the **constants/stripe.js** file add following code.
+10. In the **constants/stripe.js** file add the following code.
 This file contains the stripe credentials.
 Please update lines 4 & 5 with the secret keys found in the stripe dashboard.
 This part will remain confidential in the backend.
 Do not share these keys with anyone.

 ```javascript
 const configureStripe = require("stripe");